siddharthkumarrai/Statics/README.md

 🔍 Descriptive = Organizing & summarizing data
 🎯 Inferential = Making conclusions from data

+🎲 Random Variable = Mapping random outcomes to numbers 🪙 Examples: Coin toss (0,1), Dice roll (1-6), Temperature 🔢 Discrete RV = Countable values (dice, coins)
+📈 Continuous RV = Any value in range (temperature, height)

+📚 Set Theory Basics:
+🔗 A ∩ B = Intersection (common elements)
+🔄 A ∪ B = Union (all elements from both sets)
+➖ A - B = Difference (elements in A but not B)
+⊆ A ⊆ B = Subset (A is contained in B)
+⊇ B ⊇ A = Superset (B contains A)

 🔢 Quantitative = Numerical data (Discrete + Continuous)
 📝 Qualitative = Categorical data (Nominal + Ordinal)
 🎯 Discrete = Countable numbers (1, 2, 3...)